 The Standard and NCNSI experiments conducted here suggest that clouds and sea ice are sensitive to stratospheric ozone perturbations and their radiative effects are critical for predicting surface temperature changes.
-Although the stratosphere-adjusted forcing of SOR is positive in both experiments, the warming effect of ozone recovery is offset by the cooling effect caused by high-cloud reduction and seaice increase in the Standard experiment, which results in a weak global cooling.
-In addition, SOR also causes equatorward shift of jet stream, precipitation, and middle and low clouds, especially in the Southern Hemisphere, which results in dipole patterns of zonal mean surface shortwave radiation anomalies and corresponding temperature anomalies.
+Although the stratosphere-adjusted forcing of SOR is positive in both experiments, the warming effect of ozone recovery is offset by the cooling effect caused by high-cloud reduction and sea ice increase in the Standard experiment, which results in a weak global cooling.
+In addition, SOR also causes equatorward shift of jet stream, precipitation and mid- and low-clouds, especially in the southern hemisphere, which results in dipole patterns of zonal mean surface shortwave radiation anomalies and corresponding temperature anomalies.

-The cloud and sea-ice changes in the Standard experiment emerge as significant signals in response to the SOR forcing.
+The cloud and sea ice changes in the Standard experiment emerge as significant signals in response to the SOR forcing.
 The reduction of high clouds can be attributed to ozone-induced radiative warming and consequent relative humidity reduction in upper troposphere and lower stratosphere, in accordance with the findings of (Jenkins, 1999; Yang et al., 2012).
-The sea-ice changes in the Arctic and around the Antarctic are influenced by ozone-induced indirect radiative effects, which are associated with the reduction of downward infrared radiation over the sea-ice edge caused by the insitu decreases of clouds and water vapor, and also the atmospheric cooling (Hu et al., 2016).
-The strong sea-ice response to SOR forcing suggests that the ongoing SOR would mitigate Antarctic sea-ice loss from greenhouse warming in the twenty-first century (Smith et al., 2012).
+The sea ice changes in the Arctic and around the Antarctic are influenced by ozone-induced indirect radiative effects, which are associated with the reduction of downward infrared radiation over the sea ice edge caused by the in-situ decreases of clouds and water vapor, and also the atmospheric cooling (Hu et al., 2016).
+The strong sea ice response to SOR forcing suggests the ongoing SOR would mitigate Antarctic sea-ice loss from greenhouse warming in 21st century (Smith et al., 2012).

 Although an isolated SOR forcing as prescribed in our experiments is hypothetical, this forcing scenario makes a very unusual case of climate change in that the radiative forcing is positive (a warming effect) but the surface temperature response is negative (cooling).
 The key factor that leads to the breakdown of the prediction appears to be a significant high cloud change directly resulting from the forcing.
-Although this result is mainly based on one GCM, CAM3, which has known deficiencies (see the discussions in Sect.
-2), a suite of experiments and diagnoses here suggests that this may be a significant rapid adjustment to stratospheric ozone forcing and may have important implications such as for climate projection and geoengineering.
-Moreover, the globally occurring high-cloud response to the stratospheric ozone change reported here and the weak surface cooling resulted are corroborated by other studies that are based on different models (McLandress et al., 2012; Nowack et al., 2015).
-An examination of the CMIP5 ozone-only historical hindcast experiments shows that there are noticeable high-cloud changes in many models, and the majority of the models show a weak warming in response to the significant ozone depletion from 1960 to 2000, which is in accordance with the results reported here; however, because the forcing prescribed in the experiments is not exclusively stratospheric ozone change, these results do not lead to conclusive assessment.
-It warrants further research to verify whether the cloud and sea-ice responses to stratospheric ozone are robust across different GCMs and whether the responses are sensitive to details in the prescription of ozone change.
+Although this result is mainly based on one GCM, a suit of experiments and diagnoses here suggest that this may be a significant rapid adjustment to stratospheric ozone forcing and may have important implications such as for climate projection and geo-engineering.
+It warrants further research to verify whether the cloud and sea ice responses to stratospheric ozone are robust across different GCMs and whether the responses are sensitive to details in the prescription of ozone change.